-Student loan debt reached an all-time high in 2019, according to Experian.
-At $1.4 trillion, Americans’ student loan debt has more than doubled in the last 10 years, rising 116%.
-The average graduating student had $37,172 in student loan debt.
+Student loan debt reached an all-time high of $1.57 trillion in 2020, according to Experian.
+The average graduating student had $38,792 in student loan debt.

 That much unsecured debt leaves many young adults struggling to save for other financial goals such as buying a starter home, saving for retirement, and seeing more of the world while young and single.